Learn about our efforts to educate POP partners, students, and the general public on ecological orchard care best practices.

 POP also maintains an active orchard care listserv and blog to educate partners and the general public on best practices, with regular POP Tips on ecological orchard care and related topics.
 Our website’s resource list continues to grow, with dozens of lesson plans and orchard care tips are available to download for free use by POP partners and the general public.
 In 2017, POP created an orchardist certification course, POPCORE, offered to POP partners and the general public.
 The course topics include Pruning, Pest & Disease Management, Harvest and Use of Plants & Fungi, and Permaculture.
 Workshops are held at rotating locations throughout the city and tuition is charged on a sliding scale.

 In addition to orchard plantings and work days, POP staff and interns plan and lead trainings and educational events including workshops and orchard tours.
-Recent events included workshops on permaculture at Weaver’s Way Co-op, “Recipes from the Paw Paw Patch” together with the Culinary Literacy Center at the Free Library of Philadelphia, and Fig Fest at South Philly High.
+Past events included workshops on permaculture at Weaver’s Way Co-op, “Recipes from the Paw Paw Patch” together with the Culinary Literacy Center at the Free Library of Philadelphia, and Fig Fest at South Philly High.
 POP also works with its partners to engage the community via seasonal harvest festivals and Philadelphia Orchard Week, held each fall.
-Join our PHOG orchard care listserv to learn about upcoming workshops and other educational offerings.

 Building off that program, in 2018 we launched a pilot program called POPHarvestEd, featuring knowledgeable community educators.
 POPHarvestEd events detailing the use and benefits of gleaned fruits were held following certain harvests, with topics including ginkgo nuts, black walnuts, trifoliate oranges, and herbal oxymels.
 For more information on the POPHarvest and POPHarvestEd programs, click here.